 A personal injury or wrongful death claim involving a tour bus may be complex due to the need to file the lawsuit against an out-of-state company.

 As you can see from the above, bus accident lawsuits can be highly complex.
 These cases can involve extensive investigation that must be conducted as efficiently as possible in order to avoid the risk of evidence being lost or destroyed.
 Litigation may also involve handling issues such as employer liability, sovereign immunity and jurisdiction over an out-of-state party.

 This is why it is important to work with an experienced accident lawyer if you or a loved one has been harmed in a bus crash.

-At Strickland, Agner & Associates, we will put our personal injury background to work for you and seek maximum compensation for your losses suffered in a bus accident, including past and future medical expenses, past and future lost income, pain and suffering and more.
+At Strickland Agner Pittman, we will put our personal injury background to work for you and seek maximum compensation for your losses suffered in a bus accident, including past and future medical expenses, past and future lost income, pain and suffering and more.

 Contact us today for a free consultation.
 We can review the facts of your case and discuss how we can help you to pursue the compensation you deserve.

 Sources / More Information